stealth-studios/sdk-docs/docs/clients/roblox.md

 model:cancelChats(target: Conversation)
 ```

 Cancels all chats associated with a specific conversation.
+This is equivalent to calling `model:cancelChat` for each chat in the conversation.

 ---